CryptoPascal31/pact-util-lib/docs/source/util-random.rst

 ~~~~~~~~~~~~~~~~
 *choices-list* ``[<a>]`` *→* ``<a>``

- Returns a random element from the non-empty list
+ Returns a random element from the non-empty list.

 .. code:: lisp